Shubham0315/kubernetes-Troubleshooting/crashLoopBackoff.md

 - **BackoffDelay** :- When K8S tries to restart, K8S will try to restart pod after 10 sec.
 Next time it will restart in incremental manner increasing delay.

 - **CrashLoppBackoff** :- Our K8S pod is crashed and its happening again and again so pod is getting crashed multile times in a loop.
 And K8S is trying to restart the pod using Backoff Delay

+- Note:- CrashedLoopBackoff doesn't happen due to one single error.
+There can be multiple reasons